GenerateNU/nightlife/README.md

 Create a supabase account [here](https://supabase.com/) and Cam and I will add you to the Generate org!

-## Before Contributing

-Before contributing to the project, we need to install/setup several various tools.
-The installation process can vary, so follow the instructions for each item below!

-[Pre-commit](https://pre-commit.com) standardizing code style and commits

 ## Running The Project

 1. In the base of the repo: run `nix develop --impure`